 Yet, for the majority of us who aren’t NFL superstars, Roberts gives some great advice:

 When you go into an interview, as a young person, you want to have some questions.
 Not just to answer the questions that the interviewer asks.
 You want to have some questions that you want them to answer for you, about the nature of the job, and what it involves, and whether you’ll learn anything; and what are the opportunities for personal growth.
 And to show that you’ve done some research on the company in advance.
 That’s really, really important.

 Holiday then relates the story of George Clooney who, before he was famous, mistakenly approached auditions for the person that ‘he thought they needed for the role’ – not the other way around.
 Clooney turned his fortunes around by realising:

 … they want to find an actor for the role.
 It’s not as if they are not going to cast the role.
 And, so, going into it, realizing, ‘Oh!
 If I present myself as the solution to your problem, rather than the person who is, you know, dying for your approval, that’s going to come off very differently, and in fact increase my chances of success.’…

 … They don’t want to have to interview 97 candidates, and waste a bunch of time.
 They want someone who can show they have what it takes.
 And, as you said, it’s not how badly you want the job that they are looking for.

 As a mentor to university students this is one of the key lessons I pass on – even though you’re ambitious, and you really want to work somewhere, you won’t possess the skills and experience an employer needs right now versus where you want to go.

-Get a copy of my book Winners Don’t Cheat: Advice for young Australians from a young Australian here.
+For other lessons, please grab a copy of my short book Winners Don’t Cheat: Advice for young Australians from a young Australian here.